Ayrshire Civil Contingencies Team

 Examples of emergencies we must plan for are:

-- Transportation accidents: such as major rail incidents, spillages of dangerous goods from road tankers, marine transport incidents and aircraft incidents.
+- Transportation Incidents:such as major rail incidents, spillages of dangerous goods from road tankers, marine transport incidents and aircraft incidents.

-- Nuclear incidents: includes both civilian and military threats from Hunterston Nuclear Power Station (redacted version) and the Royal Navy submarines en-route to Faslane.
+- Nuclear incidents:includes both civilian and military threats from Hunterston B Nuclear Power Station (redacted version) and the Royal Navy submarines en-route to Faslane.

 - Outbreak of infection: Ayrshire has plans in place for pandemic flu, Foot and Mouth and Rabies.

-- Acts of terrorism: Events indicate an increasing awareness of the possibility of terrorist attacks on the UK.
-The threat to Ayrshire is hard to assess and we have no specific information on the likelihood of such an attack but our procedures have been reviewed.
+- Acts of Terrorism: Events indicate an increasing awareness of the possibility of terrorist attacks on the UK.
+The threat in Ayrshire is hard to assess and we have no specific information on the likelihood of such an attack but our procedures have been reviewed.